-Kyichu Lhakhang - One of the oldest and most sacred temples of the Kingdom, Kyichu Lhakhang was built in 659AD by King Songtsen Gampo of Tibet.
-Legend tells that it was built over the body of a giant 'demoness' who was preventing the spread of Buddhism.
+Kyichu Lhakhang - One of the oldest and most sacred temples of the Kingdom, Kyichu Lhakhang was built in 659AD by King Songtsen Gampo of Tibet; legend tells that it was built over the body of a giant 'demoness' who was preventing the spread of Buddhism.

-Day 22: Paro - Kolkata
+Day 22: Paro to Kolkata

 Say farewell to Bhutan and transfer to the airport for your early morning flight to Kolkata.
 Upon arrival transfer to your hotel for an overnight stay.
-The remainder of the day is free to explore the area surrounding your hotel; take a tram trip, go for a ride in a rickshaw, or explore the markets (activities are at your own expense).
-Your hotel is located next to the main market district in Kolkata, known as Bidhan Chandra Roy Markets.
+The remainder of the day is free at leisure to explore the area surrounding your hotel; take a tram trip, go for a ride in a rickshaw, or explore the markets (activities are at your own expense).